amsyarasyiq/wintry/README.md

 ## This is **NOT** a Lumi remake

-This is a repo made for contributing some plugins made for wintry to the main project.
+This is a repo made for contributing some plugins made for Lumi to the original Wintry project.

 ### License